Toward Robust and Accurate Adversarial Camouflage Generation against Vehicle Detectors: Related work

 Recent methods introduce neural renderers, which enable differentiable rendering.
 With this technique, the adversarial texture can be optimized via gradient back-propagation.
 Two primary methods are employed in adversarial camouflage generation with neural renderer.
 One is to optimize a 3D model texture, which we refer to as UV-map-based camouflage methods; for example, \cite{wang2021dual} propose a Dual Attention Suppression (DAS) attack, which minimizes the model attention and human attention on the camouflaged vehicle.
 Besides, \cite{wang2022fca} propose the Full-coverage Camouflage Attack (FCA), which optimizes full-body surfaces of the vehicle in multi-view scenarios.
 The other is to optimize a 2D square texture pattern and then project it repeatedly to the target vehicle surface, which we refer to as world-align-based camouflage methods. \cite{Suryanto_2022_CVPR} present the Differentiable Transformer Attack (DTA), which proposes a differentiable renderer that can express physical and realistic characteristics (e.g., shadow).
 ACTIVE, proposed by \cite{Suryanto_2023_ICCV}, introduces a texture mapping technique that utilizes depth images and improves the naturalness of the camouflage by using larger texture resolution and background colors.

 While prior neural-renderer-based methods have achieved impressive attack success rates, they typically struggle to capture the environmental characteristics such as shadow or produce adversarial camouflage that can precisely map to the target vehicle, resulting in sub-optimal camouflage.
 Moreover, these methods frequently overlook diverse weather conditions during the generation of adversarial camouflage, hindering the effectiveness of the camouflage in varying weather environments.
+Recently, in a different task—attacks on monocular depth estimation—recent work \cite{zheng2024physical} has incorporated weather factors by adding noise and perturbations to the rendered vehicle foreground during the camouflage generation process.
+Nevertheless, this approach has a key limitation: the noise is applied solely to the foreground, resulting in weather inconsistencies between the foreground and background, which in turn reduces the realism of the synthesized images.

+Table \ref{method compare} compares existing approaches with the proposed method across various criteria.
+As shown, our method achieves superior performance in all evaluation dimensions compared to previous approaches.